 One of my older kid’s hipster friends introduced him to “The Man Who Sold The World” and he is super into it at the moment.
 I have been a Bowie fan since forever, but this song was slow to win me over.

 I have learned to love the song, but I struggle to connect to the weirdly airless original recording.
+I originally connected more to the Nirvana cover, which I talk about below.

-The song (and album) didn’t make much of an impact at first.
-A few years after its release, Bowie convinced Lulu that she should cover it.
+“The Man Who Sold The World” (and the album of the same name) did not make much of an impact at first.
+Nevertheless, David Bowie believed that the song had potential, and he convinced Lulu that she should cover it.
 He produced her recording, and he played saxophone on it too.
 Lulu’s version is almost ska-like.
 It went to #4 in the UK.

 Bowie continued to reinterpret the song himself.
-He performed a new arrangement on Saturday Night Live in 1979 with Klaus Nomi and Joey Arias, who are even alien-like than Bowie.
+He performed a new arrangement on Saturday Night Live in 1979 with Klaus Nomi and Joey Arias, who are even more alien-like than Bowie.
 That plastic tuxedo is really something.

-My age cohort knows “The Man Who Sold The World” best from Nirvana’s cover of it their MTV Unplugged performance, recorded only six months before Kurt Cobain’s death.
+My age cohort knows “The Man Who Sold The World” best from Nirvana’s cover of it on their MTV Unplugged performance, recorded only six months before Kurt Cobain’s death.

 Bowie was apparently a Nirvana fan and was flattered that they did this.
 Maybe hearing it motivated him to re-record the song in a stripped-down acoustic version in 1997, with bass and backing vocals by the great Gail Ann Dorsey.